Caretaker (Star Trek: Voyager)

 "Caretaker" is the series premiere of the American science fiction television series Star Trek: Voyager.
 It was first broadcast as a double-length episode on January 16, 1995, as the first telecast of the fledgling network UPN.
 It was later split into two parts for syndication, but released in its original one-episode format on DVD and streaming services.
 Set in the 24th century, the series follows the adventures of the Starfleet and Maquis crew of the starship USS Voyager after they are stranded in the Delta Quadrant far from the rest of the Federation.

-The premiere was watched by 21.3 million people in 1995.
+The premiere was seen by 21 million American television viewers in 1995.
 The episode won two Emmy awards, and launched the show into a seven-season run that concluded in 2001.

 Original broadcast and UPN

 "Caretaker" aired on the United Paramount Network on January 16, 1995.
 It aired as a single 90-minute show, although later it was also played as two separate roughly-45-minute episodes.
 "Caretaker" marked the launch of Paramount's new television network, United Paramount Network, or UPN.
 The premiere aired between 8-10 p.m.
 Eastern on that Monday; however, not every television household saw it on that night and time, as the network's coverage in smaller markets (where it was even available at all) consisted largely of secondary affiliations, with UPN programming scheduled on a delay around that of the affiliate's primary network.
 For example, St. Louis affiliate KDNL aired it on a 2.5 hour delay (at 9:30 p.m.
 Central) after the evening's Fox programming.
 In some markets, such as New York, "Caretaker" aired against different Star Trek reruns on other channels.